vaibhavguptaIITD/jasperPOC/README.md

-# Jasper POC
+# JasperReport Dashboard POC
-This is a POC for creating dashboard in jasper
+This is a POC for creating dashboard using jasperreport.

 ## Installation
 ### Prerequisites